-- Using your own knowledge to stretch your answers on Islamic Medicine and Medieval medicine in practice: Doctors, Apothecaries and Barber-surgeons
+- Using your own knowledge to stretch your answers on Islamic Medicine and Medieval medicine in practice – Doctors, Apothecaries and Barber-surgeons

 11.10 – 11.30am: Examiner Workshop 1 – How to write great answers to explanation questions

 - Focusing on the question rather than on the topic

 - Outlining a response: Logical structure, taking a range of different aspects and building up to complete coverage

 11.30– 11.55am: Key issues in 20th Century Medicine